McAmy2001/Where-Were-You-When/README.md

 - View memories by chosen year, month, date, etc.
 - Ability to follower other users.
 - View other users' profiles.
+- Ability to upload pictures, videos, and audio files.
 - PWA functionality.
 - Find a new hosting site instead of Heroku.